 The procedure is performed on an outpatient basis, and patients can usually resume their normal activities within a week.
 A laparoscopic supracervical hysterectomy is not for everyone, so discuss this with your doctor to see if it is right procedure for you.

-A hysteroscopy is a procedure, using a tool called a hysteroscope to examine the lining of the uterus and identify, diagnose or treat abnormalities.
+A hysteroscopy is a procedure that uses a tool called a hysteroscope to examine the lining of the uterus and identify, diagnose or treat abnormalities.
 A hysteroscopy may be performed to determine the cause of abnormal bleeding, bleeding after menopause and infertility.
 It may also be used to diagnose and remove fibroids or polyps and find and reposition an intrauterine device.

 Endometrial ablation is a surgical procedure for those women suffering from excessive or prolonged menstrual bleeding who have not responded to other treatments and cannot or do not wish to undergo a hysterectomy.